clipmagic/ChatAI/docs/guides/prompt-injection-and-site-security.md

 - read content your application does not supply to the model,
 - access databases, files, or services unless your code exposes them.

-In practice, the greatest risk is not that the model is “hacked”, but that the application unintentionally supplies information or capabilities that should not be exposed.
+In practice, the greater risk is that the application unintentionally supplies information or capabilities that should not be exposed.

+The main failure is usually at the application boundary, not in the sense of the model being “hacked”.

 ---